ellisimo03/Genetic_algorithm_BLXa/README.md

-# CS3CI Experimental Study – Evolutionary (Genetic) Algorithm while also Implementing a
-# Blend Crossover (BLX-α Crossover)
+# CS3CI Experimental Study – Evolutionary (Genetic) Algorithm while also Implementing a Blend Crossover (BLX-α Crossover)
-# By Ellis Rogers Loredo – 220184634
+-- By Ellis Rogers Loredo
-# Aston University
-# Computer Science
-# Computational Intelligence (CS3CI)
-# December 2025
 - Introduction

--
 The work I am presenting here is part of the module ‘Computational Intelligence’ (CI).
 The task is to predict the daily demand of a logistics company based on their 13 demand indicators collected at midday.
 The prediction model uses 14 parameters, one being a